yoshimalaise/yoshimalaise/README.md

 ### 📜 Publications
-- Explorotron: An IDE Extension for Guided and Independent Code Exploration and Learning In Proceedings of Koli Calling 2023, 23rd International conference on Computing Education Research, Koli, Finland, November 2023. <br/> https://doi.org/10.1145/3631802.3631816 (Not yet released).
+- Explorotron: An IDE Extension for Guided and Independent Code Exploration and Learning In Proceedings of Koli Calling 2023, 23rd International conference on Computing Education Research, Koli, Finland, November 2023. <br/> https://doi.org/10.1145/3631802.3631816.
 - Computing Education Research as a Translational Transdiscipline In Proceedings of SIGCSE 2023, 54th ACM Technical Symposium on Computer Science Education, Toronto, Canada, March 2023.
 ACM.
 2023. p.
 1090–1096 <br/> https://doi.org/10.1145/3545945.3569771